 2 Receiving Streams

 The following receiving streams were identified in accordance with the process and criteria stipulated in the instructions for preparing the Stormwater Management Program Report.
 The Town falls entirely within the Neuse River basin.
-At the time of this report the 2014 303(d) list was still in draft form so no changes are reported.

 Table 2 Neuse River Basin